 If you just need to reset a cycle, simply press and hold the Cancel or Cancel-Drain button to reset the cycle and choose a new one.

 Control Panel Reset

-When powering down the unit and turning it back on doesn't work, and you cannot use the buttons on the control panel to start a cycle, you may have to reset the control panel's computer.
+When powering down the unit and turning it back on doesn't work, it may be best to reset the control panel's computer.
 This is done by pressing two buttons, one after the other, at least five times each for a total of 10 presses.
-The door must be completely shut for this operation.
+The door must be completely shut while the buttons are being pressed.

-Some dishwashers reset after pressing these buttons four times each, but just press each button five times, alternating between them -- as this covers most of the models out there.
-First push the Hi Temp, Hi Temp Scrub or Hi Temp Wash button and then press the Heated Dry, Energy Saver Dry or Air Dry button, depending on the model you have.
+Some dishwashers reset after pressing these buttons four times each, but just press each button five times, alternating between them since it works for most dishwasher models.
+First push the Hi Temp, Hi Temp Scrub or Hi Temp Wash button and then press the Heated Dry, Energy Saver Dry or Air Dry button, depending on the model

 After pressing the buttons, you may see the LEDs above the buttons engage, blink or activate.
 You may also hear the machine go through a series of self-diagnostics, such as the drain pump engaging or other activity.
 Don't interrupt this; allow the dishwasher to go through its self-assessment, which could take several minutes.
-Once the unit finishes, press the Cancel or Cancel-Drain button; this starts the drain cycle, which can last up to two minutes.
-When it finishes the drain cycle, you should be able to start the desired cycle.
+Once the unit finishes press the Cancel or Cancel-Drain button; this starts the drain cycle, which can last up to two minutes.
+Once that cycle is finished, another desired cycle will be able to start.

 When It Fails to Reset

 When the dishwasher fails to reset, even after checking the power to the unit and/or going through the reset operation, it means there is a potential problem with the control panel's computer board or its fuse may be blown.
-You can access the control panel and the fuse by removing the door panel if you have experience working with voltmeters and making these kinds of repairs; otherwise, contact a service technician.
+The control panel and fuse can be accessed by removing the door panel.
+Anyone who is inexperienced with this kind if repair should contact a service technician.